Ansh2025/ETL-off-a-SQS-Queue/README.md

 In order to run this project, please run the following commands in the following order below:
 (Assuming these commands are running in Windows)

+User have the ability to change the configuration of the ETL processes, by adding their own values to the parameters in the config file

 Step 1: Clone the repository into a local folder in your system using the following command:

 ```